petershin/liferay-learn/docs/commerce/latest/en/starting-a-store/store-setup-overview.md

 ## Creating the Storefront

 Building a store in Liferay Commerce requires more than a complete catalog.
-Store administrators building a storefront from scratch will need to add a series of pages to display and sell their products.
+Store administrators building a storefront from scratch must add a series of pages to display and sell their products.

 See [Creating Store Content](../creating-store-content/creating-store-content.md) to learn more.